8/6/2024

 speaker

-Stacey Garofella
+Stacey Garabella

 Thank you, operator, and good morning, everyone.
-Speaking on today's call will be Planet Fitness Chief Executive Officer Colleen Keating and Chief Financial Officer Tom Fitzgerald.
+Speaking on today's call will be Planet Fitness Chief Executive Officer Colleen Keating, and Chief Financial Officer Tom Fitzgerald.
 Both will be available for questions during the Q&A session following the prepared remarks.
 Today's call is being webcast live and recorded for replay.
-Before I turn the call over to Colleen, I would like to remind everyone that the language on forward-looking statements included in our earnings release also applies to our comments made during the call.
-Our release can be found on our Investor website along with any reconciliation of non-GAAP financial measures mentioned on the call with their corresponding GAAP measures.
+Before I turn the call over to Colleen, I'd like to remind everyone that the language on forward-looking statements included in our earnings release also applies to our comments made during the call.
+Our release can be found on our investor website along with any reconciliation of non-GAAP financial measures mentioned on the call with their corresponding GAAP measures.
 Now I will turn the call over to Colleen.

 speaker